elsewhencode/project-guidelines/README.md

 ### 1.2 Git workflow
 Because of most of the reasons above, we use [Feature-branch-workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow) with [Interactive Rebasing](https://www.atlassian.com/git/tutorials/merging-vs-rebasing#the-golden-rule-of-rebasing) and some elements of [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow) (naming and having a develop branch).
 The main steps are as follow:

-* For a new project, initialize a git repository in the project directory. __For susequent features/changes this step should be ignored__.
+* For a new project, initialize a git repository in the project directory. __For subsequent features/changes this step should be ignored__.
    ```sh
    cd <project directory>
    git init